 The first step is to calculate the stress intensity factor for the current crack size at the maximum applied stress in the stress range:

-Check for the failure condition, as discussed in this section.
+Check for the failure condition, as discussed in the previous section.
 If Kmax exceeds the material's critical stress intensity Kc, then the failure condition is met and the simulation is stopped.
 Otherwise, the simulation is continued to determine the crack growth for the current iteration.

 Calculate the stress intensity range: